-3 Methods for Reading Local JSON Files in Angular 7/8
+3+ Ways for Reading Local JSON Files with Angular 15

-In this tutorial, we'll present you with 3 ways to read local JSON files in your Angular 8 application with examples:
+In this post, we'll show you three different methods to read local JSON files in your Angular 15 application, each with an example:

 - Reading Local JSON Files Using TypeScript 2.9+